 Out on the Fields - groups of studies specifically on LGBTQ+ inclusivity in sports, including 2020 studies on homophobic language use:

-Pride Sports 2016 study for Sport England on LGBTQ+ participation in sport:
+Pride Sports 2016 study for Sport England on LGBT+ participation in sport:

 The National LGB&T Partnership: Lesbian, Gay, Bisexual & Trans People and Physical Activity: What You Need To Know